Carglglz/upydev/DOCS/SSLWebREPL_docs.md

     - upipl : (usage 'upipl' or 'upipl [module]' display available micropython packages that can be installed with install command
     - pkg_info: to see the PGK-INFO file of a module if available at pypi.org or micropython.org/pi
     - lping : to make local machine send ICMP ECHO_REQUEST packets to network hosts (do 'lping dev' to ping the device)
+    - git : to call git commands and integrate the git workflow into a project (needs 'git' available in $PATH) Use 'git push dev' after a 'git commit ..' or 'git pull' to push the changes to the device.
+            Use 'git log dev' to see the latest commit pushed to the device ('git log dev -a' to see all commits) Use 'git log host' to see the latest commit in the local repo Use 'git clone_dev' to clone the local repo into the device Any other git command will be echoed directly to git

 Some examples of these commands: